mathematica-mpr/CommunityConnector/README.md

 * **Elena Saavedra Jimenez** - *UX lead*
 * **Aaron White** - *technical consultant*
 * Additional thanks to Stephanie Tuerk, Alex Bohl, and Ravi Goyal

-## Contribute
-TODO: Explain how other users and developers can contribute to make your code better.